whiplashomega/elthelas2/data/spellsv2/creation.markdown

 **Casting Time**: 1 minute

-**Range**: 30 feet
+**Range**: 9m

 **Components**: V, S, M (a tiny piece of matter of the same type of the item you plan to create)

 **Duration**: Special

 **Saving Throw**:

 **Save For**:

 **Damage**: []

 You pull wisps of shadow material from the Shadowfell to create a nonliving object of vegetable matter within range: soft goods, rope, wood, or something similar.
 You can also use this spell to create mineral objects such as stone, crystal, or metal.
-The object created must be no larger than a 5-foot cube, and the object must be of a form and material that you have seen before.
+The object created must be no larger than a 1m cube, and the object must be of a form and material that you have seen before.

 The duration depends on the object's material.
 If the object is composed of multiple materials, use the shortest duration.